SPACEWALKER31552/FinalProject-Collaboration-of-Autonomous-Mobile-Robots-with-Different-Wheel-Types-in-Transportation/README.md

 # Collaboration_of_Autonomous_Mobile_Robots_with_Different_Wheel_Types_in_Transportation
 My Bachelor 's Degree Final Project at KMUTT (PRE496-PRE497)
+***In this Respository has only one purpose is to study the behaviour of the group of the robots and proposed the solution.It contain many reference.Crediting to Turtlebot3, Ros navigation,and many more.Lastly I want to thank you for everyone's support throughout the entire project and gave me this chance to work on this senior project at KMUTT.***

 Abstract: This study proposes a cooperative transportation system, which uses multiple autonomous mobile robots with different wheel types cooperating together to transport a rigid object.
 The system uses a leader-follower formation control strategy, by using the non-holonomic leading the way while the holonomic AMRs follow.
 The object is assumed as a constraint between the robots, and the cooperation is tested using a designed destination point, in which each follower robot receives commands from the leader sent through the laptop.
 To walk straight, all robots receive the same command, but for rotating, leader robot must evaluate the command for the follower robots by the designed method.
 The Robot Operating System (ROS) is used for the development of the robots and for standard communication.
 The proposed method is validated through simulation tasks using autonomous mobile robots with different wheel types.